Successfully further educate digitally

 • self-motivation for lifelong learning

-The digital driver's license of NOSA is particularly practical for the organizers: The standard course can be easily copied for each savings bank.
-Only the welcome video of the respective board is exchanged.
+The digital driver's license of NOSA is particularly practical for organizers: The standard course can be easily copied for each savings bank.
+Only the greeting video of the respective board is exchanged.
 This way, participants are welcomed and motivated by their familiar supervisors to complete the course.
 The rest of the course is identical for all savings banks.

 Simple e-learning for your company with blink.it